The Australian Cannabis University | Everything you need to know

 SIGN ME UP: WHERE AND HOW?

-The cost of membership is only $1 and provides access to the shop, online courses for purchase, and the opportunity to share and learn through the online community groups.
-It also allows members to become an equal shareholder in the social enterprise.
+The cost of membership is only $1 and provides access to the shop, online courses for purchase, and the opportunity to share and learn through online community groups.
+It also allows members to become equal shareholders in the social enterprise.

 The ACU has a long-term goal of reaching 30,000 members.
-However, in the short-term, they are aiming to reach 10,000 community members; this is the legal number of people required for them to lodge a mandate so the government will be forced to review their case for decriminalisation.
+However, in the short term, they aim to reach 10,000 community members; this is the legal number of people required to lodge a mandate, so the government will be forced to review their case for decriminalisation.